 - Flood certification fee: This is charged by some lenders to assess whether a property is located in a flood zone.

-- Title insurance: To ensure a clean transfer of property ownership, title companies conduct a search of public records to ensure no outstanding liens or ownership claims exist against a property.
+- Title insurance: To ensure a clean transfer of property ownership, title companies search public records to ensure no outstanding liens or ownership claims exist against a property.
 Title insurance offers protection against any potential defects in the title search process.

 - Escrow fee: This is charged to have an escrow company act as a neutral third party to facilitate the transfer of funds between buyers and sellers.